asmaamohamedreda/R/README.md

 ## About This Repository

 Welcome to the **R Programming Repository**!
-This repository is dedicated to various R programming techniques, data analysis workflows, and statistical modeling approaches.
+This repository is created by **Dr.Asmaa Mohamed Reda** and it is dedicated to various R programming techniques, data analysis workflows, and statistical modeling approaches.
 Whether you're new to R or a seasoned user, you'll find scripts and examples here to enhance your understanding of R's powerful capabilities.

 ---